a-ws-m/unlockNN/paper/paper.md

 ## Summary

-Graph neural networks have recently gained interest from materials researchers for their ability to predict materials' properties accurately
+Machine learning models have gained interest from materials researchers for their ability to predict materials' properties accurately and faster than first-principles calculations based on physical laws [@ramprasad_machine_2017].

 ## Statement of need